nasa/harmony-browse-image-generator/README.md

 The CI/CD for HyBIG is contained in GitHub workflows in the `.github/workflows` directory:

+* `run_lib_tests.yml` - A reusable workflow that tests the library functions against the supported python versions.
-* `run_tests.yml` - A reusable workflow that builds the service and test Docker images, then runs the Python unit test suite in an instance of the test Docker container.
+* `run_service_tests.yml` - A reusable workflow that builds the service and test Docker images, then runs the Python unit test suite in an instance of the test Docker container.
 * `run_tests_on_pull_requests.yml` - Triggered for all PRs against the `main` branch.
-It runs the workflow in `run_tests.yml` to ensure all tests pass for the new code.
+It runs the workflow in `run_service_tests.yml` and `run_lib_tests.yml` to ensure all tests pass for the new code.
 * `publish_docker_image.yml` - Triggered either manually or for commits to the `main` branch that contain changes to the `docker/service_version.txt` file.
 * `publish_to_pypi.yml` - Triggered either manually or for commits to the `main` branch that contain changes to the `docker/service_version.txt`file.